|Notice Area||Data Protection|

 11.5 Pupils are required to respect the personal data and privacy of others, and to comply with the school's ICT Acceptable Use Policy for pupils and the school rules.
 Staff are under professional duties to do the same, as covered under the Data Protection and ICT Acceptable Use Policy.

 12.1 The school will endeavour to ensure that all personal data held in relation to an individual is as up to date and accurate as possible.
-Individuals must please notify the appropriate contact in school of any changes to information held about them (current parents via the Parent Portal, Alumnae via Mark Taylor, Alumnae and Development Director, and other school community members via School Office).
+Individuals must please notify the appropriate contact in school of any changes to information held about them via the School Office.

 12.2 An individual has the right to request that any inaccurate or out-of-date information about them is erased or corrected (subject to certain exemptions and limitations under Act): please see above for details of why the school may need to process your data and who you may contact if you disagree.